aws-samples/preventive-security-controls-in-pulumi-iac-pipeline/README.md

 In the absence of Pulumi Enterprise support, the custom policies can be packaged so that they can be easily deployed to all project repositories in the AWS organization, without having to copy-paste the code.

 ### Custom Policy Pack using Pulumi CrossGuard in Python
 The preventive controls and policies have been written as code and stored in the folder named *custom-policy-crossguard-pkg* in the repository.
 The policy-as-code can be published as a Python package and hosted in the AWS CodeArtifact repository under a domain.
 From there, the package can be imported into each application project under the *checks/custom-policy-crossguard* sub-folder.
-In the sample repository, the sample infrastructure code to test the policies can be found under *sample-code/sample-resources/*.
+Here In the sample repository, the sample infrastructure code to test the policies can be found under *sample-code/sample-resources/resources/*.
 The process to package the checks and import them via CodeArtifact has been documented in the following section.

 #### Packaging & Distributing Pulumi CrossGuard Custom Policy packs using AWS CodeArtifact
 The folder named *customer-policy-crossguard-pkg* contains the code and the documents required for packaging a Python project into a package that can be easily distributed, without having to copy the source code.
 This folder needs to be uploaded into a CodeCommit repository, and future changes and distributions managed from there.
 Refer to this [link](https://docs.aws.amazon.com/codecommit/latest/userguide/how-to-create-repository.html) for more information on how to create a CodeCommit repository.
 This repository is maintained typically by the Security Engineering team.